 - seek responses from, or respond to, other bloggers who may be experts in the field

 - demonstrate their understanding of a given topic

 Moodle also includes a blogging tool across the whole site.
-It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages.
+It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages (by configuring the Course Toolkit).
 You can choose for blog posts to be visible by anyone who has access to Moodle or only to yourself (and administrators).

 - Using WordPress to to support individual student blogs and peer assessment as part of a third-year Anthropology course summative assessment (LSE)

 - JohnsBlog - an Open University student blogs through their course.
 See this post reflecting on the use of blogs in this way.

 How do staff and students use it effectively?

 Dr Oliver Walton (University of Bath) has written guidelines that set out 6 tips for using blogs in higher education developed from his TDF project in 2016; ‘Learning from Blogs – evaluating the learning and teaching benefits of using blogs in higher education'.